KK Cedevita Junior

 Košarkaški klub Cedevita Junior (Cedevita Junior Basketball Club), also known as Cedevita Junior, is a men's basketball club based in Zagreb, Croatia.
 The club is named after its main sponsor Cedevita, and competes in the Croatian HT Premijer liga.

-Before its merge to Slovenian team Cedevita Olimpija in 2019, the club won 5 National League championships in 5-in-a-row sequence, seven National Cup titles, two National Supercup title, and one Adriatic Supercup title.
+Before its merge to Slovenian team Cedevita Olimpija in 2019, the club won 5 National League championships in 5-in-a-row sequence, seven National Cup titles, three National Supercup title, and one Adriatic Supercup title.

 History

 Botinec

 The club was established in Zagreb in 1991 as KK Botinec, later becoming KK Hiron Botinec for sponsorship reasons.
 From season to season, the club moved up from the lowest levels of competition until it reached the A-1 League in 2002.
 In its first season of elite competition, it took 5th place in Croatia, behind the well-known clubs KK Cibona, KK Zadar, KK Zagreb and KK Split.